ApherisFold Applicationπ

 Architectureπ

-You can submit multiple inference queries at the same time.
+You can submit multiple prediction queries at the same time.
 However, because each query requires full access to the GPU, they are processed sequentially.

-When a query is submitted, the input is provided in JSON format as specified in the Running Inference section below, and including any assets uploaded via the "assets" option.
-These are saved to the input folder specified during the deployment process (see Deployment Guides).
+When a query is submitted, the input is provided in JSON format as specified in the Running prediction section below, and including any assets uploaded via the "assets" option.
+These are saved to the input folder specified during the deployment process (see Docker Deployment or Kubernetes Deployment (Helm Chart)).

-Once inference is complete, the model's predictions and any associated logs are written to the respective output folder and immediately viewable in the UI or accessible by your own external tooling.
+Once prediction is complete, the model's predictions and any associated logs are written to the respective output folder and immediately viewable in the UI or accessible by your own external tooling.

 Getting Startedπ